-There was then the December 2015 letter in which it was explained that a suspension on the SAMAIF might lift, but I think it's fair to consider that by that point there was a lot of uncertainty surrounding the status of the fund and it wasn't at all clear what level of loss Mr N might be crystallising if he were to sell his investment.
-So, even if the suspension was lifted as envisaged, I don't think it's fair to say Mr N has contributed to his loss by not ordering its redemption.
+So, the December 2015 letter explained that a suspension on the SAMAIF might lift, but I think it's fair to consider that by that point there was a lot of uncertainty surrounding the status of the fund and it wasn't at all clear what level of loss Mr B might be crystallising if he were to sell his investment.
+So, even if the suspension was lifted as envisaged, I wouldn't think it fair or reasonable to say Mr B contributed to his loss by not instructing an immediate redemption.